A massive thanks to The North Face for providing the kit to get us up and back in comfort – shop their full range here.

 Cue sighs of relief all round.
 So we were in the right place.
 Now the real challenge could begin.

-This isn't so bad, I thought at first, a fresh surge of confidence in my step.
-The warmth from the morning’s first light sliced through the valley of lush greenery.
-Passing the odd hut, crossing the odd river, the trail grew narrower and narrower as the vegetation got higher and higher around us, ultimately swallowing us within the untamed jungle.
+This isn’t so bad, I thought at first, a fresh surge of confidence in my step.
+The warmth from the morning’s first light sliced through the valley of lush farmland.
+Passing the odd hut, crossing the odd river, the trail grew narrower and narrower as the vegetation got higher and higher around us, ultimately swallowing us within an untamed jungle.
 The warmth and light we were enjoying just moments ago were now sparsely breaking through the canopy to illuminate the treacherous landscape ahead of us.
-This was well and truly no man's land.
+This was well and truly no man’s land.